 The Sea to Summit has a fully manual deploy/retract function, not as slick to use, but it improves long-term durability.
 The mechanism, however, can be a bit catchy, not very smooth, requiring some effort to deploy and collapse.

 In our OGL Wind Test, this product did well up to 40mph.
 It felt more aerodynamic and easier to hang on to than most at this speed.
 It inverted easily at 25mph, but it was easy to revert back to normal.
-As a trekking model, this can certainly be attached to a backpack shoulder strap for hands-free operation; however, it was not as intuitive or easy as with our award winners, the Swing Trek LiteFlex Hiking and Helinox Trekking.
+As a trekking model, this can certainly be attached to a backpack shoulder strap for hands-free operation; however, it was not as intuitive or easy as with the Swing Trek LiteFlex Hiking and Helinox One.
 One of the most common annoyances with this umbrella was that it would get stuck in the storage sleeve when we wanted to take it out and use it, extending the first telescope segment on the shaft before we could get it out of the bag.
 Minor annoyance, but frequent.

 The product has a nice round handle that is comfortable in hand.
 But the runner can be hard to get your fingers on to deploy (and stow) because it is tucked so close to the handle when collapsed